jellypbc/figures/README.md

 ### Steps to use this

-1. Build the docker image
-`docker build -t figures .`

-and tag it:
-`docker image tag figures dluan/figures:0.0.5`
+1. Build the docker image `docker build -t figures .` and tag it: `docker image tag figures dluan/figures:0.0.5`

 2. Run the image to start the sinatra web host
 `docker run -p 4567:4567 dluan/figures:0.0.5`

-Or if running on an external instance, forward 80.
+Or if running on an external instance, forward port 80.
 `docker run -t --init --rm -p 80:4567 dluan/figures:0.0.5`

 3. Once it's running you can post to it like so: